excuse2020/AdaptGen/README.md

 Two datasets were constructed from popular platforms:

-- **LeetCode**: 841 programming tasks with a total of 2,730 solutions.
+- **LeetCode**: 841 programming tasks with a total of 2,730 categories.
-- **NowCoder**: 156 programming tasks with a total of 489 solutions.
+- **NowCoder**: 156 programming tasks with a total of 489 categories.

 ### Evaluation Results